These Are the Jump Starters That’ll Get You out of a Pickle

 The research comes from a few different places.
 Some of these chargers were subjected to hands-on testing or are models our team has personal experience with.
 Otherwise, I made sure to stick to our usual research routine to ensure anything on this list is worthy of your time and money.

-Best Portable Jump-Starter Reviews & Recommendations
+Best Jump-Starters: Reviews & Recommendations

 Pros

-- Highly consistent
+Highly consistent

 Cons

-- Few additional power ports
+Few additional power ports

 The Noco GB40 is both a model that exists in our personal collections and is one that was subjected to hands-on testing.
 It's proven to be a reliable, consistent unit that's not soon to let you down when things get tough.
 That said, it's equipped with long, sturdy battery cables, it's easy to use, features reverse-polarity protection, and doubles as a power bank for your smart device.
 This model is rated to jump-start up to six-liter gas engines and three-liter diesel engines, making it the perfect match for most car owners.
 I have even seen this jump a 440-ci V-8 countless times, and it's still trucking.

 As for the drawbacks, there are few to talk about.
 The storage bag it comes with isn't quite the right size for the unit and lacks in quality.
-It also lacks in the number of additional ports and features in comparison to many other models.
+It also lacks in the number of additional ports and features in comparison to many other models

 Pros

-- Affordable price point
+Affordable price point

-- More than enough power for average motorist
+More than enough power for average motorist

 Cons

-The Tacklife 800A T8 is difficult to ignore.
+The Engindot 800A T8 is difficult to ignore.
 The low price is the first thing to capture your attention, but that shouldn't lead you to believe it's a slouch.
 My testing revealed this to be a true contender.
 Aside from being reliable, it packs quite the punch with the ability to jump-start up to seven-liter gas engines and five-liter diesel engines.
 It’s still a little small for big truck owners but more than enough for the average motorist.
 It also comes equipped with plenty of bells and whistles for charging up laptops, smart devices, and anything else with USB ports.

 The primary issue with this unit is the bulky safety protection box at the base of the clamp leads.
 Its function isn't an issue.
 It's just clumsy in relation to other models.
 Also, the location of the light renders the flashlight somewhat useless when connecting the cables to your battery.